Molecule Generation for Drug Design: a Graph Learning Perspective: Abstract

 \section{Abstract}

-Machine learning has revolutionized many fields, and graph learning is recently receiving increasing attention.
-From the application perspective, one of the emerging and attractive areas is aiding the design and discovery of molecules, especially in drug industry.
-In this survey, we provide an overview of the state-of-the-art molecule (and mostly for \emph{de novo} drug) design and discovery aiding methods whose methodology involves (deep) graph learning.
-Specifically, we propose to categorize these methods into three groups: i) all at once, ii) fragment-based and iii) node-by-node.
-We further present some representative public datasets and summarize commonly utilized evaluation metrics for generation and optimization, respectively.
-Finally, we discuss challenges and directions for future research, from the drug design perspective.
+Machine learning, particularly graph learning, is gaining increasing recognition for its transformative impact across various fields.
+One such promising application is in the realm of molecule design and discovery, notably within the pharmaceutical industry.
+Our survey offers a comprehensive overview of state-of-the-art methods in molecule design, particularly focusing on \emph{de novo} drug design, which incorporates (deep) graph learning techniques.
+We categorize these methods into three distinct groups: \emph{i)} \emph{all-at-once}, \emph{ii)} \emph{fragment-based}, and \emph{iii)} \emph{node-by-node}.
+Additionally, we introduce some key public datasets and outline the commonly used evaluation metrics for both the generation and optimization of molecules.
+In the end, we discuss the existing challenges in this field and suggest potential directions for future research.